Jon-Biz/FireUser/README.md

 	bower install fireuser --save

 Or clone this repo.
-You will also need to include the Angularfire and firebase.js libraries in your application, and if you want to use the accompanying directives as-is, the [fontawesome css icon library](http://fontawesome.io/) (for the github, facebook, twitter logins), and [bootstrap](http://getbootstrap.com/) (for the emailform login).
+You will also need to include the [Angularfire and firebase.js](https://www.firebase.com/quickstart/angularjs.html) libraries in your application, and if you want to use the accompanying directives as-is, the [Fontawesome css icon library](http://fontawesome.io/) (for the github, facebook, twitter logins), and [Bootstrap](http://getbootstrap.com/) (for the email login forms).

 ## Setup